RoBOPPics/BB/_pages/app-man-patternLibraries.md

 ![KabobMenu Image](../assets/images/KabobMenu001_500.jpg){: width="300" .align-center }

-The Pattern Queuing page will then appear with the options for the selected Pattern.
+The Pattern menu page will then appear with the options for the selected Pattern.

 ![PatternModal Image](../assets/images/PatternModal005_500.jpg){: width="300" .align-center }

+## Queue this Pattern

 Tap the "Queue this Pattern" button, and after the Pattern is transmitted to the BallBOPPer, the Controller page will appear.